SEKOIA-IO/documentation/_shared_content/automate/library/mandrill.md

  	</ul>
 ```

+!!!
+Note
-!!!note The dynamic content is written in JINJA.
+    The dynamic content is written in JINJA.
 For more information on this language, please follow this [documentation](https://jinja.palletsprojects.com/en/2.10.x/templates/).

 ## Configuration